markpatterson27/create-issues/README.md

 [![units-test](https://github.com/markpatterson27/create-issues/actions/workflows/test.yml/badge.svg)](https://github.com/markpatterson27/create-issues/actions/workflows/test.yml)

-A GitHub Action that creates new issues from files in a directory.
+A GitHub Action that creates new issues from template files in a directory.
+An issue will be created for each valid file found in the directory.
+Front matter attributes in each file can be used for issue settings.

+A project can be optionally created, that the issues are then added to.
+Project details can be provided either from a file with front matter attributes, or from action inputs.
+Action inputs will override file contents.

 ## Usage